linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Bank Loan Ratings- Pricing Implications and Approach.md

 According to many market participants,  we are on the cusp of permanent change in the U.S syndicated loan market.
 The bank loan market is becoming more complex.
 With the pas sage of time,  it is becoming increasingly difficult to distinguish between the securities and loan markets notwithstanding the artificial distinctions created by differences in regulatory treatment (see Chart 1).
 A growing number of institutional,  fixed-income investors no longer feel limited to the securities market.
 In fact,  they are prepared to buy whatever debt obligation provides the bestreturn on a risk adjusted basis

 This change has also brought about new classes of investors.
-First,  there are the prime fundsclosed-end mutual funds whose major asset consists of syndicated loans and who provide a variable rate of return to their largely retail clientele.
-There are also the Close,  or collateralized loan obligation funds,  who use the proceeds from highly-rated bond issues to acquire portfolios of syndicated loans.
+First,  there are the prime fundsclosed-end mutual funds whose major asset consists of [[Moody's Syndicated Bank Loans 2006 Default Review and 2007 Outlook|Syndicated Loans]] and who provide a variable rate of return to their largely retail clientele.
+There are also the Close,  or collateralized loan obligation funds,  who use the proceeds from highly-rated bond issues to acquire portfolios of [[Moody's Syndicated Bank Loans 2006 Default Review and 2007 Outlook|Syndicated Loans]].
 Close attempt to arbitrage pricing differences between the loan and securities markets (see Appendix A for a listing of Close currently rated byMoody's)

 Likewise,  a growing number of commercial banks are recasting themselves as loan portfolio managers who are prepared to buy and sell loans,  depending on their particular needs to manage return and risk.
 Several banks,  for example,  have established specialized loan funds that are mar keted to institutional investors.